Chiang Mai Weather

 Chiang Mai and other Countries

 Even if you aren’t on a complete tour of Thailand, Chiang Mai might be an easy location for you to visit on your tour of Southeast Asia!
 It’s location nearby to Thailand’s borders with Laos and Myanmar make it easy (and worthwhile) to visit if you are in either country.
-Here are some often wondered distances if you are thinking about crossing country lines to squeeze in this fantastic city on your Asian tour:
+If you are thinking about crossing country lines to squeeze in this fantastic city on your Asian tour, here's some useful info:

 - From Kuala Lumpur, a flight to Chiang Mai is just under 3 hours.